Monahan part of golf power brokers in a match with Trump

 ATLANTA — PGA Tour Commissioner Jay Monahan didn’t think twice when President Donald Trump invited him to play golf last Saturday.

-It was the second time they played since Trump has been in office.
+It was the second time they have played since Trump has been in office.

 “I’m concerned about criticism for everything that I do,” Monahan said Tuesday.
 “But in this instance ... listen, like I said, he has been a great supporter of the Presidents Cup.
 He loves our game.
 He’s got a relationship with a lot of our players.
 And to me, I’m not there for political reasons.
 I’m there to support him.
 He’s asked me to be there and be there along with other peers in our industry.
 It’s a chance for us to spend some time together and have a wonderful time.”